-Drawing upon nearly three decades of money management insight and experience as a corporate investment advisor, Cunnane developed The Physics to Economics Model (PEM), a practical, usable theory on the mechanics of economics.
+Drawing upon nearly three decades of money management insight and experience as a corporate investment advisor, Cunnane developed The Physics to Economics Model (PEM), a practical, usable modern theory of economic growth and development.
 This ground-breaking work applies the same fundamental reasoning inherent in the laws of physics to unveil how our economy actually operates, and demonstrates how a physics-based approach to the U.S. economy could significantly increase American wealth.

 The Physics to Economics Model (PEM)